Financial Planning Strategies to Enhance Qualified Small Business Stock (QSBS)

 For ISOs, one strategy is to run tax projections toward the end of the year and exercise only enough options to stay below the threshold that triggers the alternative minimum tax (AMT).
 As background, AMT is triggered when the fair market value of exercised shares exceeds the ISO strike price, so it then counts as income for AMT calculation purposes.
 If your AMT exceeds your standard tax calculation in a given year, you will pay additional taxes that year but receive an AMT credit as well.
 You get to use this credit in future years where your standard tax exceeds your AMT.

-One common mistake option holders make is not exercising options before the $50 million aggregate assets threshold is crossed.
+One common mistake option holders make is not exercising options before the $50 million or $75 million aggregate assets threshold is crossed.
 Option holders should be coordinating with the company CFO to understand and document the timing of when the company may cross this threshold.

 Given the benefits of QSBS, option holders should carefully evaluate the advantages and disadvantages of exercising their options early to start the 5-year holding period as soon as possible.